Art Critics Forum

 Thursday, September 14 | 5:00 - 6:00 p.m.

-The second annual EXPO CHICAGO Art Critics Forum will highlight significant issues in arts journalism today, hosting leading national and international critics to discuss topics related to writing, authorship and publishing amongst their colleagues and peers.
-The 2017 Forum, “Criticism in the Post-Truth Era,” will address the impact of the current political climate on the state of art journalism.
-Led by artnet News Critic Christian Viveros-Fauné, the Forum will feature a series of short presentations by Afterall Editor Ana Bilbao, ARTnews Editor-in-Chief Sarah Douglas, freelance critic Kevin McGarry and artnet news critic Kenny Schachter, followed by a roundtable discussion.
+The second annual EXPO CHICAGO Art Critics Forum highlighted significant issues in arts journalism today, hosting leading national and international critics to discuss topics related to writing, authorship and publishing amongst their colleagues and peers.
+The 2017 Forum, “Criticism in the Post-Truth Era,” addressed the impact of the current political climate on the state of art journalism.
+Led by artnet News Critic Christian Viveros-Fauné, the Forum featured a series of short presentations by Afterall Editor Ana Bilbao, ARTnews Editor-in-Chief Sarah Douglas, freelance critic Kevin McGarry and artnet news critic Kenny Schachter, followed by a roundtable discussion.

-The Art Critics Forum, open to all accredited press and EXPO CHICAGO guests, will take place Thursday, September 14, from 5:00 - 6:00 p.m. on the /Dialogues stage, presented in partnership with the School of the Art Institute of Chicago.
+The Art Critics Forum, open to all accredited press and EXPO CHICAGO guests, took place Thursday, September 14, from 5:00 - 6:00 p.m. on the /Dialogues stage, presented in partnership with the School of the Art Institute of Chicago.

 Sarah Douglas is the current Editor-in-Chief of ARTnews and has been an art journalist and editor for numerous publications for over 15 years.
 She was previously the Culture Editor at The New York Observer and launched their visual art site GalleristNY.
 Douglas has contributed to The New York Times Style Magazine, New York Magazine online, The Art Newspaper’s daily art fair editions at Frieze, Art Basel and Art Basel Miami Beach, The Economist’s quarterly Intelligent Life and The National, among others.
 In 2013, Douglas was the recipient of ArtTable’s New Leadership award.